wagtail/wagtail/docs/getting_started/tutorial.md

 # Your first Wagtail site

+This tutorial shows you how to build a blog using Wagtail.
+With this tutorial, you'll get hands-on experience with some of Wagtail's features.

+It is recommended that you understand the fundamentals of Python programming and the use of the Django framework in order to follow this tutorial easily.

 ```{note}
 This tutorial covers setting up a brand new Wagtail project.
 If you'd like to add Wagtail to an existing Django project instead, see [](integrating_into_django).